Measurement of single charged pion production in charged-current $\nu_\mu$-Ar interactions with the MicroBooNE detector: Event Selection

 \subsection{Background Modeling}

 The dominant background of the analysis is muon neutrino \ac{CC} interactions with zero pions arising primarily from proton tracks misidentified as charged pions.
 To verify that the background is adequately modeled, an orthogonal sideband selection is employed by modifying the cuts used in the main selection.
 Instead of requiring one muon, any number of identified protons, and one other particle (the charged pion candidate), the sideband selection targets events with one muon, one or more protons, and no other particles.
 To better match the kinematics of protons misidentified as pions in selected background events, additional cuts are applied to select events with more \ac{MIP}-like tracks.
 Specifically, proton candidates are required to have a low proton \ac{BDT} score close to the selection cut value and to pass a minimum muon \ac{BDT} score requirement.
 Other cuts, including the one used to define the unscattered pion subset, are applied using the proton candidate, treating it as the pion candidate in the main selection.
 In cases with multiple protons, the one with the longest track is used.
 This track is also used to compute the pion kinematic variables.
 The sideband selection uses the same binning and uncertainty treatment as the main selection and all comparisons can be found in the supplemental material~\cite{SupplementalMaterial}.
-Fig.~\ref{fig:sidebandMuAngle} shows the muon angle comparison, which highlights known GENIE modeling differences with MicroBooNE data at low \(Q^2\) for \ac{CC} events with protons and no pions as reported in Ref.~\cite{MicroBooNE:2020akw}.
+Of the simulated events selected by the sideband for the generic selection, 19\% are signal events with a single pion.
+Fig.~\ref{fig:sidebandMuAngle} shows the muon angle comparison, highlighting known GENIE modelling differences with MicroBooNE data at forward angles.
+These discrepancies are dominated by low-\(Q^2\) \ac{CC} events with protons and no pions, as reported in Ref.~\cite{MicroBooNE:2020akw}.
 However, the sideband data-simulation comparison shows very good agreement within uncertainties across all kinematic variables, indicating that differences are well covered by the included uncertainties.